n-boshnakov/dirigible-io.github.io/docs-help/docs/setup/index.md

             createdb dirigible_database
             ```

-        1. Create `System User` for the Eclipse Dirigible database:
+        1. Create a system user for the Eclipse Dirigible database:

             ```
             psql dirigible_database